dirkleas/miditoyz/help.md

 Commands:
-  catalog  Change to a new catalog file for streaming. devices  List currently connected midi output devices attached via USB,... dump     Dump a MIDI song file in raw text format. fields   Show the fields in your catalog that you can use when querying...
+  catalog  Change to a new catalog file for streaming. db       Analyze music catalog database with duckdb (enter ".quit" to... devices  List currently connected midi output devices attached via USB,... dump     Dump a MIDI song file in raw text format. fields   Show the fields in your catalog that you can use when querying...